 A visit to the museum is an education in itself!
 For a fee/donation, we'll also come to you and disseminate information via talks, handling sessions etc. Find out about our work to facilitate learning on these pages.

-The Museum Curator is available to give lectures to academic conferences and formal/informal groups.
+The Museum Curator is available to give lectures to academic conferences and formal/informal groups (including remotely by Zoom).
 On this page you can see a list of recent lectures and read feature articles based on some of them (adapted for publication on the web).
 Titles, which event organisers may care to note are often suitable for repetition, have included:

 Identifying ophthalmic museum objects - To the Social History Curators Group